locationtech/udig-platform/docs/devel/en/welcome_to_the_programmer's_guide.rst

 Using the Mailing List
 ~~~~~~~~~~~~~~~~~~~~~~

-If you need help on a particular topic, please ask on the uDig mailing list.
+If you need help on a particular topic, please ask on the `uDig mailing list <https://www.locationtech.org/mailman/listinfo/udig-dev>`_.

 The programmers of uDig itself may be able to compose a specific answer to your question and add it
 to this guide right after you ask.
 So please ask; hopefully someone knowledgeable will compose a